davidemarrone/MySQLGeneralLogColorizer/README.md

 ![Colorizer example](/docs/screenshot.png?raw=true "Example of a colorized log")

-To understand if a query is done on a master connection the tool by default search for "master" keyword in the username logged with *Connect*, you can specify another username or IP/host using the *-m* switch.
+To understand if a query is done on a master connection the tool by default search for "master" keyword in the username logged with *Connect*, you can specify another username or IP/host using the *-m* argument.

 Install
 -------